 Think of it as choosing a partner for your aesthetic goals.
 You want someone who listens, understands your vision, and has the proven skill to bring it to life.
 Rushing this decision can lead to disappointing or unnatural-looking outcomes.
 Taking the time to properly vet your injector ensures you’re putting your face in the best possible hands.
 This process involves checking their qualifications, looking at their work, having a detailed conversation, and confirming they prioritize your safety.

-Verify Their Credentials and Experience
+First, Check Their Credentials and Experience

 First things first: make sure your injector is a licensed medical professional.
 This means they should be a Nurse Practitioner (NP), Physician’s Assistant (PA), or Medical Doctor (MD) with specialized training in cosmetic injectables.
 Don’t hesitate to ask about their qualifications and how long they’ve been administering fillers.
 An experienced injector will have performed hundreds, if not thousands, of treatments and will be comfortable answering your questions.
 Look for someone who regularly attends advanced training to stay current on the latest techniques and safety protocols.
 This ensures they have a deep understanding of facial anatomy and can handle any situation with confidence.